Petersburg High School (Virginia)

-Petersburg High School is located in Petersburg, Virginia, and is the only high school in Petersburg City Public Schools.
+Petersburg High School is located in Petersburg, Virginia, United States.
+It is the only high school in Petersburg City Public Schools.

-Petersburg High School is located on Johnson Road in Petersburg, Virginia.
+Petersburg High School is located on Johnson Road.
 The new school combined the old Petersburg High School on Washington Street (currently the Appomattox Regional Governor's School) and the old Peabody High School (currently Peabody Middle School) on Wesley Street.